Weax/wmit/README.md

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-Array is analised and saved to history using LocalStorage by pressing "Check" button.
+Array is analyzed and saved to history by pressing "Check" button.

 Try some examples:<br />
 Winnable array: 1, 2, 0, 3, 0, 2, 0<br />